Facebook pixel

 Could a Potential Employer Ask About My Gender Identity During a Job Interview?

 California laws forbid employers from asking potential interview applicants about their gender identity and their gender status.
 This includes direct or indirect questions.
-A gender identity cannot be made a condition to the employment position.
+Gender identity cannot be made a condition of the employment position.
+California is an at-will employment state, meaning that an employee cannot let go of an employee without a valid reason.

-We advise our clients to contact their human resources department to report any LGBTQ discrimination they have experience at work prior to filing a lawsuit.
-If the LGBTQ discrimination persists, we advise to file a lawsuit against the other party.
+We advise our clients to contact their human resources department to report any LGBTQ discrimination they have experienced at work prior to filing a lawsuit.
+If LGBTQ discrimination persists, we advise filing a lawsuit against the other party.
 Filing an internal HR complaint allows the plaintiff to have documented records of putting the employer on notice.

-What Type of Damages Could I Recover With an LGBTQ Discrimination Claim?
+What Type of Compensation Could I Recover with an LGBTQ Discrimination Lawsuit?

 Below are some examples of damages you could receive if you have become a victim of LGBTQ discrimination at work: